Code-Institute-Submissions/globeconnections/README.md

 # 4) TESTING:

-- *The customer and traveller user stories have been achieved by creating a website that is straight-forward to use, provides easy access to the various services offered by the company in a clear, concise and a professional manner.*
+- *The customer and traveller user stories have been achieved by creating a website that is straight-forward to use and provides easy access to the various services offered by the company in a clear, concise and a professional manner.*

 - *All sections provide users with various options that they can choose from and the site navigators also have access to additional useful information, which is a very essential part of any customer's/traveller's journey.*